History of Gabon: Modern times

 President Bongo coasted to easy re-elections in December 1998 and November 2005, with large majorities of the vote against a divided opposition.
 While Bongo's major opponents rejected the outcome as fraudulent, some international observers characterized the results as representative despite any perceived irregularities.
 Legislative elections held in 2001–2002, which were boycotted by a number of smaller opposition parties and were widely criticized for their administrative weaknesses, produced a National Assembly almost completely dominated by the PDG and allied independents.

 Omar Bongo died at a Spanish hospital on 8 June 2009.

 His son Ali Bongo Ondimba was elected president in the August 2009 presidential election.
 He was re-elected in August 2016, in elections marred by numerous irregularities, arrests, human rights violations and post-election violence.

 On 24 October 2018, Ali Bongo Ondimbao was hospitalized in Riyadh for an undisclosed illness.
 On 29 November 2018 Bongo was transferred to a military hospital in Rabat to continue recovery.
 On 9 December 2018 it was reported by Gabon's Vice President Moussavou that Bongo suffered a stroke in Riyadh and has since left the hospital in Rabat and is currently recovering at a private residence in Rabat.
 Since 24 October 2018 Bongo has not been seen in public and due to lack of evidence that he is either alive or dead many have speculated if he is truly alive or not.
-On 1 January 2019 Bongo gave his first public address via a video posted to social media since falling ill in October 2018 putting to rest any rumors he was dead.
+On 1 January 2019 Bongo gave his first public address via a video posted to social media since falling ill in October 2018 putting to rest any rumours he was dead.

 On 7 January 2019, soldiers in Gabon launched an unsuccessful coup d’etat attempt.